 Research conducted over the years reveals some concerning statistics about ERP implementations:

-As you may have gathered from these ERP statistics, the most popular ERP solutions provide a comprehensive range of services that encompass essential aspects of enterprise operations, including accounting and human resources.
+As you may have gathered from these ERP statistics, the most popular ERP solutions provide a comprehensive range of services that for all the essential aspects of enterprise operations, including accounting and human resources.

 However, they go beyond the basics by offering a diverse array of applications that cover various areas such as CRM (customer relationship management), HCM (human capital management), PLM (product lifecycle management), SCM (supply chain management), WMS (warehouse management systems), and more.